artemy/alfred-jetbrains-projects/README.md

 ### Installing

-Download `*.workflow` file for your IDE from the latest release at [Releases](https://github.com/artemy/alfred-jetbrains-projects/releases) page and open it with Alfred.
+Download `*.alfredworkflow` file for your IDE from the latest release at [Releases](https://github.com/artemy/alfred-jetbrains-projects/releases) page and open it with Alfred.

 ### How to Use